decimalism-team/base-search/README.md

-# Easy generate hql Statement in one domain
+# Easy generate hql Statement from alone entity

 You can generate hql by QueryGroup